The Curious Case of ASASSN-20hx: A Slowly-Evolving, UV and X-ray Luminous, Ambiguous Nuclear Transient: Discussion

 Save for the archival X-ray detection, the host galaxy of ASASSN-20hx does not have many clear signs of AGN activity.
 Figure \ref{fig:wise} shows the WISE color-color selection of \citet{assef13} along with well-studied ANTs and TDEs.
 Most ANTs and TDEs lie far from the shaded gray region that indicates AGN selection but the host galaxy of ASASSN-20hx has the bluest $W1 - W2$ color.
 The host galaxy of ASASSN-20hx is classified as an AGN in the [\ion{N}{2}]/H$\alpha$ diagram, its classification is ambiguous in the [\ion{S}{2}]/H$\alpha$ diagram and it would not be classified as an AGN in the WHAN diagram.
 This lack of consistent classification makes it unlikely that the host galaxy of ASASSN-20hx was a strong AGN.

 The lack of H, He, N, O, and S optical and NIR emission lines is also difficult to reconcile with an AGN origin.
 In the spectra of ASASSN-20hx, these lines are all very weak or absent entirely.
 Normal AGN all have emission lines \citep[e.g.,][]{ho08} which typically increase in strength during a flare \citep[e.g,][]{trakhtenbrot19a, frederick19, frederick20}.
 Even if we were to imagine a scenario where low-ionization lines were not produced during the ASASSN-20hx flare, we might expect the high level of UV and X-ray photons to produce the coronal lines often seen in AGNs \citep{lamperti17}.
 However, as shown in Figure \ref{fig:nir_spec}, none of these commonly seen lines are present in the NIR spectra of ASASSN-20hx, further challenging a typical AGN picture.

-Only blazars show featureless continua with no emission lines, but here we would expect radio emission.
+One class of objects with AGN-like X-ray emission without corresponding optical AGN lines are the XBONGs \citep[X-ray Bright Optically Normal Galaxies; ][]{moran02, smith14}, although these typically do not lack emission lines entirely.
+If the lack of emission lines seen for ASASSN-20hx is simply the result of missing gas in the nucleus, continued follow-up over several years may reveal narrow lines at later times.
+Additionally, blazars show featureless continua with no emission lines, but here we would likely expect radio emission if the jet is not significantly self-absorbed.